iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 Each worker node should have at least one 10/25 GbE NIC.

 ## Network Requirements

-- Create a storage network dedicated to IOMesh.
-The ping latency of the IOMesh storage network should below 1 ms.
+To prevent network bandwidth contention, create a dedicated storage network for IOMesh or leverage an existing network.

-- Plan the `dataCIDR` segment for IOMesh storage network.
+- Plan `dataCIDR` segment for IOMesh storage network.
 The IP of each worker node running IOMesh should be within that `dataCIDR` segment.
+- The ping latency of the IOMesh storage network should below 1 ms.
 - All worker nodes must be connected to the L2 layer network.